vazleo/ctftools/README.md

 # CTF Tools Installer

 Bash scripts to set up and tear down a CTF environment on Linux (Ubuntu/Mint) lab machines.
-Designed to be run once with sudo — creates an isolated `ctf` user and installs all tools under their home directory.
+Creates an isolated `ctf` user and installs all tools under their home directory.
+Supports single-machine installs, offline bundles, and mass deployment via SSH or Ansible.

 ## Tools installed